rdwrome/261sp24/README.md

 - In an emergency, please call me.

 ### Grading
+- The lowest homework grade will be dropped.
 - Assignment extensions are granted more than 12 hours in advance.
 - You will be held to the Berklee Policy on Honesty in Academic Work (see Student Handbook).
 - Late assignments are not accepted.